ML Research Benchmark: Can AI Agents Do Real ML Research?

 Model merging: The LLM Merging Competition challenges agents to combine multiple expert models into a single generalist that performs well on MMLU.

-Domain-specific reasoning: The Auto-Formalization track requires training a model to translate natural language mathematical proofs into formal Lean 3 code — bridging informal reasoning and machine-verifiable proofs.
+Domain-specific reasoning: The Auto-Formalization track requires training a model to translate natural language mathematical proofs into formal Lean 3 code, bridging informal reasoning and machine-verifiable proofs.

-The Agent Setup
+Agent Setup

 We built a baseline agent with a supervisor-worker architecture.
 The supervisor manages task instructions and progress; the worker executes using a modular toolkit including Python/Bash execution, file management, GitHub access, and academic paper search.
 The agent uses a ReAct-style reasoning loop, recording intermediate thoughts and actions.